jozefg/drafts/proof-theory1.md

 and end up with the new premise that `0 even`.
 For this we can apply the first inference rule which has no premises completing our proof.

+One judgment we'll often see is `A prop`.
+It simply says that `A` is a well formed proposition, not necessarily true but syntactically well formed.
+This judgment is defined inductively over the structure of `A`.
+An example judgment would be

+    A prop  B prop
+    ——————————————
+      A ∧ B prop

+Which says that `A ∧ B` (A and B) is a well formed proposition if and only if `A` and `B` are!
+We can imagine a whole bunch of these rules

+                    A prop B prop
+    ——————  ——————  ————————————— ...
+    ⊤ prop  ⊥ prop    A ∨ B prop

+that lay out the propositions of our logic.
+This doesn't yet tell us how prove any of these propositions to be true, but it's a start.
+After we formally specify what sentences are propositions in our logic we need to discuss how to prove that one is true.
+We do this with a different judgment `A true` which is once again defined inductively.

-Now we want to define logical systems with these inference rules.
-For example, we might want to give meaning to the proposition `A ∧ B` (A and B).
+For example, we might want to give meaning to the proposition `A ∧ B`.
 To do this we define its meaning through the inference rules for proving that `A ∧ B true`.
 In this case, we have the rule

     A true  B true
     —————————————— (∧ I)